krestfield/docs/certdog/keystores.md

 This library is provided by the HSM vendor and the setup of this (and any other required configuration) is vendor specific

-Note that this setup must be performed on the certdog server itself - not on the client accessing the certdog server
+Note that this setup must be performed on the Certdog server itself - not on the client accessing the Certdog server

 Once setup, the following pieces of information are required: